pepi99/restapi/README.txt

 - I have obtained the country code from an API called ipinfo (https://ipinfo.io).
-I have not done this by decoding JWT token as specified in the assignment (I don't see how a JWT token could store any information user location, while it has nothing to do with it).
+I have not done this by decoding JWT token as specified in the assignment (I don't see how a JWT token could store any information about user location, while it has nothing to do with it).